claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 #### Executive Summary

 It is demoralizing and expensive if a contractor is brought on to develop software and they can't access the hosting or deployment environments for months.
-Make sure the path to production is clear from bureaucratic obstacles and well-documented before awarding a contract for Agile software development services.
+Make sure the path to production is clear from bureaucratic obstacles and well-documented before awarding a contract for agile software development services.

 #### Recommendation